A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Related work and additional adaptations

 Related work on arc-consistency for $\tcsps$ include \cite{CervoniCO94a,CestaO96a,KongLL18a,PlankenWK08a}, but the focus has always been restricted to $\stps$.
-The most related remains \cite{KongLL18a}, which defines an arc-consistency algorithm for $\stps$, which can be seen as an adaptation of Bellman-Ford-Moore one-to-all shortest paths algorithm \cite{Bellman58a,FordF62a,Moore59a}; this can also be seen as an adaptation of Mackworth's \shortcite{Mackworth77a} arc-consistency algorithm \mbox{AC-1} restricted to one pass.
-Beyond the fact that the algorithm is defined only for $\stps$, the other criticism is that for applications needing incrementality such as planning, which seems to have been the authors' targetted application, it is clear that the use of an adaptation of Mackworth's \shortcite{Mackworth77a} \mbox{AC-3} instead of \mbox{AC-1}, in case of arc-consistency, and an adaptation of Mackworth's \shortcite{Mackworth77a} \mbox{PC-2} instead of \mbox{PC-1}, in case of path-consistency, is much better, mainly because these use a queue allowing them, when new knowledge comes in, to continue on what had been done before, and not to redo it.
+The most related remains \cite{KongLL18a}, which defines an arc-consistency algorithm for $\stps$, $\acstp$, which can be seen as an adaptation of Bellman-Ford-Moore one-to-all shortest paths algorithm \cite{Bellman58a,FordF62a,Moore59a}; this can also be seen as an adaptation to $\stps$ of Mackworth's \cite{Mackworth77a} arc-consistency algorithm \mbox{AC-1}.
+Beyond the fact that the algorithm is defined only for $\stps$, the other criticism is that for applications needing incrementality such as planning, which seems to have been the authors' targetted application, it is clear that the use of an adaptation of Mackworth's \cite{Mackworth77a} \mbox{AC-3} instead of \mbox{AC-1}, in case of arc-consistency, and an adaptation of Mackworth's \cite{Mackworth77a} \mbox{PC-2} instead of \mbox{PC-1}, in case of path-consistency, is much better, mainly because these use a queue allowing them, when new knowledge comes in, to continue, incrementally, on what had been done before, and not to redo it.
 Allen's well-known Interval Algebra \cite{Allen83a} in general, and its convex part in particular, whose most targetted application is planning, uses an adaptation of \mbox{PC-2}.